Sigma 35mm f/2 DG DN Contemporary Review

 Specs and Handling

-I reviewed the Sigma 35mm f/1.4 DG DN Art and my overall impressions of this lens were favorable but at 22.6 oz / 640 g it is a bit too bulky and heavy for my upcoming trip.
-At about half the weight, the Sigma 35mm f/2 DG DN comes in at 11.5 oz / 325 g and with manageable dimensions of 2.8 x 2.6" / 70 x 65.4 mm.
+I reviewed the Sigma 35mm f/1.4 DG DN Art, and my overall impressions of this lens were favorable.
+However, at 22.6 oz (640 g), it is a bit too bulky and heavy for my upcoming trip.
+At about half the weight, the Sigma 35mm f/2 DG DN weighs 11.5 oz (325 g) and has manageable dimensions of 2.8 x 2.6" (70 x 65.4 mm).

-The minimum focusing distance is 10.6" / 27 cm.
-On the side of the lens barrel, you will find an MF/AF switch but unlike some Art Series lenses, the aperture ring is not de-clickable.
+The minimum focusing distance is 10.6" (27 cm).
+On the side of the lens barrel, you will find an MF/AF switch, but unlike some Art Series lenses, the aperture ring is not de-clickable.

 A beautiful metal lens is included with the Sigma 35mm f/2 DG DN Contemporary, L-Mount, shown on a Leica SL2-S